gmusicproxy/gmusicproxy/README.md

 ### Issues
 Feel free to open [bug reports][4] (complete of verbose output produced with options `--debug` and `--log`) on GitHub, to fork the project and to make [pull requests][5] for your contributions.

-### Known problems / Ideas
-- The proxy can manage only one request at time.
-The internal structure of the proxy can be extended to manage concurrent requests but first I have to investigate about the Google API and gmusicapi limitations on concurrent accesses.

 ## Setup
 ### Requirements